-General (Questions 1.
+General ( Questions 5 1.
 How does ISS evaluate equity-based compensation programs?
-2. Which equity compensation proposals are evaluated under the EPSC policy?
-Cost of f Equity Plans 3.
-What is Shareholder Value Transfer (SVT)?5 3.
-4. What date does ISS use for the data in the equity plan analysis?
-5. If there is no stock price data available as of the company's applicable QDD, how does ISS determine the company's stock price for evaluating its equity plan proposal?
+5 2.
+Which equity compensation proposals are evaluated under the EPSC policy?
+Cost o f Equity Plans 5 3.
+What is Shareholder Value Transfer (SVT)?
+5 4.
+What date does ISS use for the data in the equity plan analysis?
+5. If there is no stock price data available as of the company's applicable QDD, how does ISS determine ٥. the company's stock price for evaluating its equity plan proposal?
 6. How does ISS look at the practice of buying shares on the open market to fund employees' equity grants?
 7. How is SVT calculated with respect to stock-in-lieu-of-cash plans?
-8. How does ISS evaluate cost for plans with an evergreen funding feature?7 9.
-How does ISS consider limited partnership units and other convertible instruments when determining market capitalization for SVT and weighted common shares outstanding (CSO) for burn rate?
-10. A company would like to update the numbers of outstanding awards and shares available for future grants after the end of its last complete fiscal year (the disclosure that ISS relies on in calculating SVT).
-What specific information does ISS require in order to utilize updated numbers?
+8. How does ISS evaluate cost for plans with an evergreen funding feature?
+9. How does ISS consider limited partnership units and other convertible instruments when determining market capitalization for SVT and weighted common shares outstanding (CSO) for burn rate?
+7 10.
+A company would like to update the numbers of outstanding awards and shares available for future grants after the end of its last complete fiscal year.
+What specific information does ISS require in ord to utilize updated numbers?
 11. A company intends to terminate an existing equity plan (canceling any remaining shares reserved for awards under the plan) when shareholders approve a proposed new equity plan.
-What information should be disclosed in order for the remaining shares reserved under the prior plan to be excluded from the SVT analysis?8 Fungib 12. le Plans Burn R ate8 13.
+What information should be disclosed in order for the remaining shares reserved under the prior plan to be excluded from the SVT analysis?
+8 12.
+How does ISS evaluate flexible share plans or fungible share pools?
+Burn R Rate 8 13.
 How does ISS consider a company's burn rate in its stock plan evaluations?
+0 13.
 14. How does ISS calculate the burn rate and annual stock price volatility?
-15. How will the 3-year burn rate calculation account for reload options and repriced options?9 16.
-If a company's Index membership or GICS classification has changed within the last three years, which burn rate benchmark will be used?9 17.
-If a company assumes an acquired company's equity awards in connection with a merger, will ISS exclude these awards in the 3-year average burn rate calculation?
-18. If a company grants performance-based awards, how will the shares be counted for calculating burn rate?9 19.
-If a company grants time-based restricted shares as consideration for an acquisition, will ISS factor those shares into the burn rate calculation?10 Liberal Share Recycling 20.
-How does ISS define liberal share recycling?11 Liberal Change in Control Definition 21.
-How does ISS define a "liberal change in control" and what is the impact of a liberal definition combined with non-double trigger vesting?11
+14. 15.
+What is the new "Value-Adjusted Burn Rate"?
+16. How will the 3-year burn rate calculation account for reload options and repriced options?
+10. 17.
+If a company's Index membership or GICS classification has changed within the last three years, which 17. burn rate benchmark will be used?
+18. If a company assumes an acquired company's equity awards in connection with a merger, will ISS 10 10. exclude these awards in the 3-year average burn rate calculation?
+10 19.
+If a company grants performance-based awards, how will the shares be counted for calculating burn -5. rate?
+20. If a company grants time-based restricted shares as consideration for an acquisition, will ISS factor those shares into the burn rate calculation?
+11 Libera I Share Recycling 11 21.
+How does ISS define liberal share recycling?
+Libera l Change in Control Definition 12 22.
+How does ISS define a "liberal change in control" and what is the impact of a liberal definition combined with non-double trigger vesting?
+12